“Are you ready to order, sir?”

 It shouldn’t be happening here, though— no one knew he was in the city.
 That is, no one beside the man he was meeting.

-He waited until he was a good distance from the restaurant before he ran fast as he could, hoping whoever had been watching him didn’t care enough to chase him.
+Once he was a good distance from the restaurant, he ran.
+He ran and hoped that whoever had been watching him didn’t care enough to give chase.
 He wove through side alleys and back streets, and when he couldn’t run any further, he ducked into an alley.

-In case he was followed, he studied the back wall for an escape route in the shadows.
+He studied the back wall for an escape route through the shadows, just in case.
 There was a windowsill he could haul himself onto, but the window itself was boarded shut with planks of rotting wood, and Aleksir had neither the time nor leverage it would take to pry them free.
 Higher up was a balcony, but there was no way its delicate beams could support his weight.

 No chance of escape, then.
 He pried free the leg of a discarded chair, the metal giving way with surprising ease, and faced the mouth of the alley.
-Then he waited, holding his makeshift weapon ready.
+Like that, he waited, holding his makeshift weapon ready.

 He didn’t expect his pursuer to come from behind.

-There was a loud crash somewhere above him.
+A loud crash rang from somewhere above him.
 Pebbles fell clanging and clattering all the way to the ground, hitting every possible obstruction along the way.
 Aleksir watched them fall, almost not noticing the figure hidden in shadows who followed them down, who melted into the alley’s darkness like he’d been borne from it.
 As the man jumped from the balcony to the windowsill, from the windowsill to the ground, his grace reminded Aleksir of the sure and steady flow of water.

 He was like those metal slinky toys— fall, drop.
 Fall, drop.
 Fall, drop.